opencog/atomspace/opencog/persist/sql/README.md

  alex      | Superuser                                      | {}
  postgres  | Superuser, Create role, Create DB, Replication | {}

-Then do Ctrl+D to exit, ignoring any message about psql_history, and return to your own account:
+Then do Ctrl+D to exit, ignoring any message about `psql_history`, and return to your own account:

 ```
    $ exit